Izan-Sola/Lily/README.md

 - Unsloth studio, to teach my daughter.
 - Ollama, to accomodate my daughter on her home.
 - NodeJS, to allow her to communicate in discord.
-- Continue VSC extension, so she vibecode herself (lol)
+- Continue VSC extension, so she can vibecode herself (lol)

 ## Features